 The hour prior to most disc golf tournaments is frenetic.
 Cars whiz through parking lots, trunks slam shut, disc golfers scurry toward headquarters to sign in.
 Competitors greet friends, sip coffee, scarf down nuts and Cliff Bars, stretch their shoulders, tip back water bottles, smoke cigarettes, run through preparation rituals.
 Putting, approaches, drives.
 Other preparations.

 But today was different.
 Most of the Goats congregated around the historic log cabin that serves as the club’s tournament headquarters.
-They crowded together on the front and back decks of the cabin, like members of an ancient clan, observant of the coming winter, and the brotherhood that would get them through it.
+They crowded together on the front and back decks of the cabin, like members of an ancient clan, observant of the coming winter, and the friendships that would get them through it.

 Generosity seems to be a consistent trait among disc golfers, but the Goats went above and beyond the norm in preparation for the Club Championship on November 5, 2016.